Willem Klein: Background

-Later years and death
+Later years and murder

-In 1975, the commemoration of the 700th anniversary of Amsterdam made him feel homesick, and in 1976 he retired early from CERN.
-He continued to do calculations for show, this time with the stage name "Willy Wortel", although this time he started to become more interested in breaking records, trying hard to improve his time and beat new records.
+In 1975, the commemoration of the 700th anniversary of Amsterdam made him feel homesick, leading to his early retirement from CERN in 1976.
+He continued to perform calculations for shows, this time with the stage name "Willy Wortel".
+However, he became increasingly interested in breaking records, trying hard to improve his time and beat new records.
 This continued until 1 August 1986, when Klein's housekeeper found him dead in his home in Amsterdam, brutally murdered with a knife.
-Although a young man was arrested, there was no evidence of his involvement in the case and he was soon released.
+Although a young man was arrested, there was no evidence linking him to the case, and he was soon released.
 The murder remains unsolved.

+In popular culture

+Neurologist Oliver Sacks quoted Klein in his discussion of numerical savants to demonstrate their intimate understanding of their calculations: “Numbers are friends for me, more or less.
+It doesn’t mean the same for you, does it, 3,844?
+For you it’s just a three and an eight and a four and a four.
+But I say, ‘Hi, 62 squared!’”.
+Klein's quote has become popular with mathematicians and those writing about human calculators at large.